ijkaylin/personalization-movielens/Part1/ReadMe.md

 This is the code and notebook for Part1 of the project.
 We used the movielens dataset with 10m ratings.
 These can be found in `ratings.dat`.

+Before doing anything, you must download the dataset [Dataset here](http://grouplens.org/datasets/movielens/10m/), and place the files `ratings.dat`, `movies.dat`, and `tags.dat` in the `Part1/` directory.
+They are not included in this repository because they're very large files.

 The notebook file contains a write up and explanation of our methods.
 We sampled subsets of the data by taking the most popular users and items and training a KNN model and matrix factorization model on the subsets.